hanifjilani/hanifjilani/README.md

   <li><b>Office Hour Queue</b> - Building a web server for the Office Hour Queue of EECS 280 (Umich Coding Class)</li>
    <li><b>Post Reader</b> - Using NLP and ML Techniques to differientiate between different posts from a Social Media Website (Umich Coding Class)</li>
 </ul>
 <p><i><b>Note:</b> The umich coding class projects are in private repositories as a part of the honor code of University of Michigan.
 However, as per the honor code, I am allowed to show my work to employers and recruiters.
+I also got permission from the owners of Amaanat to show my work to employers as well.
 So, if you are a employer/recruiter and want to see my work, please reach out to me!</i></p>

 <h3>My Youtube CS Tutorials</h3>
 <ul>
   <li><a href="https://youtu.be/YFE3S_O_cUY">How to integrate Google Sheets to DialogFlow (without Inline Editor)</a></li>